richard-to/richard-to.github.io/programming/_posts/2025-02-09-jeopardy-live-part-1.md

 One problem that I knew I would need to handle for Mesop Jeopardy Live was the question of how to keep the game state in sync with the Gemini Live API.

 The current version of the API has the limitation of only being able to handle one modality.
 So it's not possible to do both Audio and Text.
-This meant, we can't get a text respnse with some JSON out to use for updating the Mesop UI when we are in audio mode.
+This means we can't get a text response with some JSON to use for updating the Mesop UI when we are in audio mode.

 Luckily, custom tools is a way to get around this issue.